-A further object of the invention is to provide a transducer having a rigid moving mass of reduced weight.
+A further object of the invention is to provide a trans-

-Yet another object of the invention is provide a transducer wherein the diaphragm may be easily and precisely aligned within the magnet gap to safely permit a 5 narrowed magnet gap such that the alignment remains fixed over use and time.
+Yet another object of the invention is provide a transducer wherein the diaphragm may be easily and precisely aligned within the magnet gap to safely permit a narrowed magnet gap such that the alignment remains fixed over use and time.

-It is a further object of the invention to provide a transducer with a diaphragm alignment system that does not add appreciable mass to the transducer and 10 10. which is sufficiently lightweight to avoid damping the vibration of the diaphragm.
+It is a further object of the invention to provide a transducer with a diaphragm alignment system that which is sufficiently lightweight to avoid camping the vibration of the diaphragm.